People with carcinoid tumors may have cramping pain and changes in bowel movements.

 Other causes of flushing, such as menopause or alcohol ingestion, need to be excluded.
 This can usually be done by asking the person questions (such as their age and about their alcohol use), but sometimes testing is necessary.

 When a carcinoid tumor is restricted to a specific area, such as the appendix, small intestine, rectum, or lungs, surgical removal may cure the disease.
 If the tumor has spread to the liver, surgery rarely cures the disease but may help relieve symptoms.
-The tumors grow so slowly that even people whose tumors have spread often survive for 10 to 15 years.
+Other treatments, such as embolization, in which substances are injected into the tumor through blood vessels in the liver, also can help liver tumors.
+Carcinoid tumors grow so slowly that even people whose tumors have spread often survive for 10 to 15 years.
+Several newer drugs such as everolimus also may be helpful.

 Neither radiation therapy nor chemotherapy is effective in curing carcinoid tumors.
-However, combinations of certain chemotherapy drugs (streptozocin with fluorouracil and sometimes doxorubicin) may relieve symptoms.
+However, combinations of certain chemotherapy drugs (streptozocin with fluorouracil and cyclophosphamide) may temporarily relieve symptoms when the tumor has spread to the liver.

 Diarrhea may be controlled with loperamide, codeine, tincture of opium, diphenoxylate, or cyproheptadine.